Afa-Juste/dogs-vs-cats-classifier/README.md

 4. Run the train.py script to train the model.

-5. Run the inference.py script
+5. Run the inference.py script.